There are a whole lot of hours in the day, it’s just that most people don’t have access to a good number of them.

 So I did it.
 Why?
 Because I could.
 I have the time and like to have fun.

-I also have the time to run Most Interesting People in the Room, a paid mailing list/forum for unabashed intellectuals who want an excuse to engage in stimulating conversation every week.
+I also have the time to run a paid mailing list/forum for unabashed intellectuals who want an excuse to engage in stimulating conversation every week.
 It was something I wanted for myself, so I started it up to see if others wanted the same.

 They did and we’re having a blast.
 If I were working, I likely wouldn’t have had the time to even consider setting up something like this, much less keep it going week-to-week.

 Ditto for ebookling, an e-shop and resource site dedicated to turning independent authors into entrepreneurs and making a wider variety of high-quality products available for readers.